Enrique1263/IBD/README.md

 - docker compose -f collector-compose.yml up
 #### Extract raw json data from the replica-set
 - docker run --env-file ./.env --network mongo-net --name raw-collector vramososuna/mongo-raw-extractor
+#### If an image is to be created for some reason
+- docker build -f 'path/to/file' -t 'corresponding name from bellow' .

 ----
 From Docker Hub https://hub.docker.com/search?q=vramososuna these images are used: